 Geranium Rozanne and other perennial geraniums are very easy-going plants, with fairly loose requirements about the type of spot they like to grow in.
 However, you do need to give these pretty flowers a little bit of care to keep them alive and flourishing.

-Here are a few tips for perennial geranium care that your plants will thank you for following:
+Here are a few tips for perennial geranium care:

 Although Geranium Rozanne can tolerate shade, she is happiest when planted in a spot that gets full or partial sunlight.
 It doesn’t matter which direction your garden faces or how sheltered or exposed it is; just make sure that these flowers get access to sunlight for at least part of the day.
 Rozanne actually flowers better in part (not full) shade.